PitkinCounty/GDAL-TIF-Compressor/README.md

 ## Usage
 Users can modify the following parameters within the GUI prior to clicking the ‘Translate’ button:
-Where the uncompressed images can be found (Input Directory) Where the compressed images should be sent (Output Directory) Max number of files to compress (# of Files)
+* Where the uncompressed images can be found (Input Directory)

-Figure_1: This annotated screenshot above highlights the key features of the GDAL_Translator GUI.
-Below is an outline of the typical process flow for the GDAL_Tranlsator application.
+* Where the compressed images should be sent (Output Directory)

-### Set Input Directory
+* Max number of files to compress (# of Files)

-Click the ‘Set Input Directory’ button, use folder browser dialog to select the directory that contains the uncompressed image files
+### Set Input/Output Directory
-Set Output Directory
+Click the ‘Set Input Directory’ button, browse for the directory where **uncompressed image files** exist.

-Click the ‘Set Output Directory’ button, use folder browser dialog to select the directory where the compressed image files should be written
+Click the ‘Set Output Directory’ button, browse for the directory where **compressed image files** should be written.

 ### Review # of Files
-If this value is a positive integer (≥0) then the application will run through all files, otherwise the application will only compress the specified number of files
+If this value is a positive integer (≥0) then the application will only compress the specified number of files, otherwise all files in the directory will be processed.

-NOTE: Output files that already exist do not count towards the number of files.
+**NOTE**: Output files that already exist do not count towards the number of files.

-Click ‘Translate’
+### Click ‘Translate’
 The ‘Translate’ button will be disabled while the task is running.
-The log will indicate what task it is starting.
+* The log will indicate what task it is starting.
-Feedback is logged for each file completed.
+* Feedback is logged for each file completed.
-Finally the word ‘Complete’ will indicate the task is finished, and the ‘Translate’ button will be re-enabled.
+* Finally the word ‘Complete’ will indicate the task is finished, and the ‘Translate’ button will be re-enabled.
-Wait for completion
+* Wait for completion

 ## Getting Started
 GDAL is a library for reading and writing raster and vector geospatial data formats.
 This application loops through a user-defined input directory (non-recursive, optional: maximum number of files), calling ‘gdal_translate’ to compress each TIFF file into the specified output directory using the original filename.
 The GUI will be responsive while the command executes, which takes ~1 min per file and acheives approximately 95% compression.